ronwag2005/student-prediction-plus/README.md

 library(randomForest)

 ```
-3. ⚠ Note: Ensure that [student-mat.csv](data/student-mat.csv) and [student-por.csv](data/student-por.csv) are in the R working directory when running the scripts.
+**3. Note:** Ensure that [student-mat.csv](data/student-mat.csv) and [student-por.csv](data/student-por.csv) are in the R working directory when running the scripts.

 ## Steps for execution:

-1. Replication Scripts: Run the replication scripts, which reproduce the baseline results from the original paper.
+**1. Replication Scripts:** Run the replication scripts, which reproduce the baseline results from the original paper.

-2. Variable Selection: Run [Improvement and Variable selection - Regression (Mathematics)](code/Improvement_Regression_and_Variable_Selection_Mathematics.R) and [Improvement Variable selection and Regression (Portuguese)](code/Improvement_Regression_and_Variable_Selection_Portugese.R), which perform Random Forest-based feature ranking and search for optimal predictors within the Regression setup.
+**2. Variable Selection:** Run [Improvement and Variable selection - Regression (Mathematics)](code/Improvement_Regression_and_Variable_Selection_Mathematics.R) and [Improvement Variable selection and Regression (Portuguese)](code/Improvement_Regression_and_Variable_Selection_Portugese.R), which perform Random Forest-based feature ranking and search for optimal predictors within the Regression setup.

-3. Run and evaluate the final, improved models that take the optimal feature sets found in the previous step, for the binary and 5-Level Classification setup.
+**3. Run and evaluate the final, improved models** that take the optimal feature sets found in the previous step, for the binary and 5-Level Classification setup.